One Vegetable, One Community

 The One Vegetable One Community (OVOC) Program was created in 2011 to build community around educating, growing, and eating a featured vegetable each year.
-Selections are voted on during an annual fall Harvest Dinner, where impassioned gardeners have been known to appear in costume to nominate their choices.
-The winning vegetable achieves a spot of honor for the year, and the largest tribute of all is reaching every 2nd grader at Duluth Public Schools with a Vegetable-of-the-Year lesson.
+Selections are voted on during an annual fall Harvest Dinner.
+This year's selection was nominated by Janet Kennedy, and won by an overwhelming majority.

 Another boon of the OVOC program is the distribution of free seeds to the community.
-You can find the Duluth Community Garden Program tabling at the Duluth Farmers Market in early spring, giving away free heirloom tomato seeds and expert gardening advice.
-The year’s seeds are Siberian tomatoes, chosen for their ability to set fruit at cooler temperatures, adaptation for a shorter growing season, and prolific red fruits.
+You can find the Duluth Community Garden Program tabling at the Duluth Farmers Market in early spring, giving away free seeds and expert gardening advice.
+The year’s selections are Flash and Hi-Crop Collards from Johnny's Seeds, chosen for their vigorous growing habit and excellent flavor.
 While they last, these seeds will also be available in our four Little Free Seed Libraries across the city.

-If you're interested in learning more, follow the Duluth Community Garden Program on Facebook and Instagram for weekly Tomato Tip Tuesdays.
-We'll share advice on selecting varieties, planting, feeding, and pruning your tomato plants as well as how to harvest, store, cook, and preserve your precious bounty.
+If you're interested in learning more, follow the Duluth Community Garden Program on Facebook and Instagram.
+We'll share advice on selecting varieties, planting, harvesting, storing, cooking, and preserving your precious bounty.

 OVOC was made possible in 2022 by funding from the Lloyd K Johnson Foundation.
 If you’d like to donate to DCGP, please click on this link https://www.duluthcommunitygarden.org/support/donate .

 Contact: Haley Diem, Duluth Community Garden Program (DCGP) Education and Outreach Coordinator firstname.lastname@example.org

 Past Vegetables of the Year:

 2020 - BROCCOLI